 What 3 vital lessons can every business in the Leisure & Tourism sector learn from the Casual Dining Crunch?

-If you’re not familiar with the term ‘casual dining’ it’s just the latest term for those restaurants that sit in between fast food establishments and fine dining restaurants, chains like Byron, Strada, Prezzo and Jamie’s Italian are perfect examples … or at least they were.
+If you’re not familiar with the term ‘casual dining’ it’s just the latest term for those restaurants that sit in between fast food establishments and fine dining restaurants.
+Chains such as Byron, Strada, Prezzo and Jamie’s Italian are perfect examples … or at least they were.

 Five years ago, casual dining was enjoying an unprecedented boom.
-Investment was pouring in, chains were opening new restaurants in locations all over the UK on an almost weekly basis and the prices being quoted to the larger hospitality conglomerates looking to purchase the leading brands were soaring.
+Investment was pouring in and chains were opening new restaurants in locations all over the UK on an almost weekly basis.
+Add to this the prices being quoted to the larger hospitality conglomerates looking to purchase the leading brands were soaring.